edhzsz/MLUND/projects/smartcab/Report.md

 <!-- \hat{Q}_{t}(s,a) \overset{\alpha} \longleftarrow  r + \gamma \max\limits_{a'} \hat{Q}_{t - 1}(s', a')   -->
 ![Equation for updating the estimate of the Q matrix](charts/Q_table_update_eq.png)

 An agent that learns using Q-learning was implemented and executed using the 5 different states defined in the previous section.
+For each agent, the Q-learning parameters `alpha` and `gamma` were fixed in the value `0.1`.
  Each agent tested showed big differences against the random agent.
 For start, all of them have values in their Q tables, which, if the Q-learning algorithm was implemented correctly, means that they are learning from each state they visit.

 Each agent, except for the agent that does not include the waypoint in its state which keeps moving in an random-like pattern, begins moving randomly and after a few updates starts heading to the target.
 Also, the agents are being penalized less and less on each consecutive trial.